 "Leave now!" cried The Apparition.
 Nathaniel slowly backed out of the room.

 Later that night, Nathaniel met Greta at the ballroom hosting the weekly swing dance.
 Upon his arrival, she ran up to him and gave him a huge hug.
 The band began to play, "Sing, Sing, Sing".
 Nathaniel placed his right hand on Greta's back, and Greta placed her left hand on Nathaniel's shoulder.
 They then joined their free hands together.
 Nathaniel led Greta into a few basic steps, then gently guided her into open position.
 They did a tuck turn, a side pass, and then he pulled her back into closed position.
 They did a 30's Charleston and a crossover for a few bars.
 Nathaniel softly sent Greta back into the open position.
 They did a few more basics, then he turned her around for the tandem Charleston.
 "This is my favorite swing move," said Nathaniel.

 "I like it too," said Greta.

 Before they knew it, the song was over.
 They thanked each other and danced with other partners for a few songs before reuniting.
 No one knew of The Apparition's presence at the dance.
 She hid upstairs, watching secretly from a balcony.
-As she watched Nathaniel and Greta dance, she wondered to herself, Why can't that be me?
+As she watched Nathaniel and Greta dance, she wondered, Why can't that be me?
 I forgive him for exposing my face.
 He's so angelic that I can't stay upset with him.She sighed as he twirled Greta, then pulled her into a dip.
 As they kissed, the lights suddenly went out.
 Since no one could dance in the dark, the evening came to an abrupt end.

 Nathaniel welcomed Greta into his 1936 Volkswagen Bug and drove her home.
 "That was weird how the lights unexpectedly went out," said Greta.